-Bachelors Creek, N.C.
+Bachelor's Creek, N.C.
 April 17th 1863

-Dear and Respectful Rriend!
+Dear and respected friend!

-Your welcome letter dated March 29th did arrive in due time and I would answer sooner if I did not expect every moment another letter from you acknowledging the reception of the humble test.
-Inmemorial(?) sign for you by the members of camp.
-OK, I was very anxious to know of the above prayer was in your(), and I was much pleased yesterday in receiving your letter stating it was alright.
+Your welcome letter dated March 29th did arrive in due time and I would answer sooner if I did not expect every moment another letter from you acknowledging the reception of the humble testimonial signed for you by the members of Comp.
+K., I was very anxious to know of the above paper was in your hands, and I was much pleased yesterday in receiving your letter stating it was all right.

-I hope these lines will find you in better health; the change of climate is probably the cause of your sickness; but the tender cares you are surrounded with in summer days being one are(?), I sincerely hope you well promptly be cleared(?).
+I hope these lines will find you in better health; the change of climate is probably the cause of your sickness; but the tender cares you are surrounded with and summer days being near; I sincerely hope you well promptly be released(?).

-news here are scarce and as you know, they are often very contradicting; you probably know that general foster was at Washington N. C. with about 1500 men and thus he was attacked by a great force of rebels; many he was summoned to surrender but he answered that he considered such someone as an insult and that he would not be insulted long more(?).~ foster sent to Nebern for reinforcements and Gen. ()'s brigade went to assist him, but it was said that those militia men did run away at the first fire and() had to come back to Newbern after leaving his men in Washington; he took his regiments with him, also some military to attacked the rebels by the rear; He was in our camp yesterday afternoon and after his encounter with () Jones he left with his men for Kinston. - Shortly after that our regiment was order to be ready for March with 2 days caution, and our men left at() last night.
+News here are scarce and as you know, they are often very contradictory; you probably know that Gen'l Foster was at Washington /N. C./ with about 1500 men and thus he was attacked by a great force of rebels; many times he was summoned to surrender but he answered that he considered such summon as an insult and that he would not be insulted long more. ~ Foster sent to Newbern for reinforcements and Gen. Spinola's (?) brigade went to assist him, but it was said that those militia men did run away at the first fire and Spinola had to come back to Newbern.
+Foster kept his position there and the night before last he runned the blockade and arrived safe in Newbern after leaving his men in Washington; he took 4 regiments with him, also some artillery to attack the rebels by the rear; He was in our camp yesterday afternoon and after his encounter with Col Jones he left with his men for Kinston. - Shortly after that our regiment was ordered to be ready for march with 2 days rations, and our men left at () last night.
 As I was on piquet(?)
 I am left in camp.
-At the present time /noon/we hear a heavy firing and when our regiment came back I will perhaps have some interesting news to send you.~ Since your departure we have lost five men in the regiments; four of camp I. were taken prisoners on the () () and one of camp F. Was killed when and fatigue, by the fall of a tree.
+At the present time /noon/we hear a heavy firing and when our regiment come back I will, perhaps, have some interesting news to send you. ~ Since your departure we have lost five men in the regiments; four of Comp.
+I were taken prisoners on the () road and one of Comp.
+F. Was killed when on fatigue, by the fall of a tree.